kshen3778/seqenv/README.md

    * `--search_algo`: Search algorithm.
 Either `blast` or `usearch` (Default: `blast`).
    * `--search_db`: The database to search against (Default: `nt`).
 You can specify the full path or provide a `.ncbirc` file.
    * `--text_source`: Text source: `source` for GenBank record "isolation source" field or `abstractt` for PubMed abstracts (Default: `source`).
+   * `--backtracking`: For every term identified by the tagger, we will propagate frequency counts up the acyclic directed graph described by the ontology.
+Defaults to `False`.
    * `--num_threads`: Number of cores to use (Defaults to the total number of cores).
 Use 1 for non-parallel processing.
    * `--out_dir`: The output directory in which to store the result and intermediary files.
 Defaults to the same directory as the input file.
    * `--min_identity`: Minimum identity in similarity search (Default: 0.97).
 Note: not available when using `blastp`.